A-Skvortsov/Planetze/README.md

 USER FLOW

   	1. user opens app<br>
-	2. user is presented with a sign-up/login module
+  	2. user is presented with a sign-up/login module<br>
-		i. for sign-up:
+		i. for sign-up:<br>
-			a) user is prompted to enter account information
+			a) user is prompted to enter account information<br>
-			b) user is denied the ability to create an account with an email for which an account already exists
+			b) user is denied the ability to create an account with an email for which an account already exists<br>
-			c) user must confirm password (password also has some basic restrictions i.e. no spaces)
+			c) user must confirm password (password also has some basic restrictions i.e. no spaces)<br>
-			d) if account information is valid, user is sent a verification email and taken to the login page where they can login once email is verified ii. for login:
+			d) if account information is valid, user is sent a verification email and taken to the login page where they can login once email is verified<br>
+			ii. for login:<br>
-			a) if user tries to login before having verified their email, they will be denied login
+			a) if user tries to login before having verified their email, they will be denied login<br>
-			b) if user enters invalid credentials, they are prevented from logging in and told that credentials are invalid
+			b) if user enters invalid credentials, they are prevented from logging in and told that credentials are invalid<br>
-			c) if user enters valid credentials, proceed to 3.
+			c) if user enters valid credentials, proceeds to app (see 3.)<br>
-	3. upon logging in:
+	3. upon logging in:<br>
-		i. if it is the user's first login, they are taken to the initialization/annual carbon emissions survey ii. otherwise, they are taken directly to the app home page, set as Eco Tracker
+		i. if it is the user's first login, they are taken to the initialization/annual carbon emissions survey<br>
+		ii. otherwise, they are taken directly to the app home page, set as Eco Tracker<br>
-	4. initalization/annual carbon emissions survey
+	4. initalization/annual carbon emissions survey<br>
-		i. a bunch of questions are asked, each multiple choice ii. "back" button exists so user can go back and redo answers to questions as they do the survey iii. certain answers to certain questions will prevent related questions from being asked (i.e. if user answer "no" to "do you have a car?", no further questions about cars will be asked) iv. default country and default car values are saved from inputs to this survey
+		i. a bunch of questions are asked, each multiple choice<br>
+		ii. "back" button exists so user can go back and redo answers to questions as they do the survey<br>
+		iii. certain answers to certain questions will prevent related questions from being asked (i.e. if user answer "no" to "do you have a car?", no further questions about cars will be asked) iv. default country and default car values are saved from inputs to this survey
 		v. upon completion of the survey, user is taken to survey results page